-Call your diabetes doctor.
-Make sure you have an updated blood sugar and urine ketone check so they can help guide you with an insulin plan.
+- Make sure you have an updated blood sugar or urine ketone check. - Call your diabetes doctor's office so they can guide you.

-What if my child has started to vomit, breathe rapidly or looks worse despite a ketone correction?
+What if my child does not look well, has started to vomit or breathe rapidly despite a high blood sugar correction?

-Call your diabetes doctor.
-Make sure you have an updated blood sugar and urine ketone check so they can help guide you with an insulin plan and direct you to the emergency room.
-If you can't get through to your doctor within 30 minutes, go to your local emergency room.
+- Make sure you have an updated blood sugar and urine ketone check. - Call your diabetes doctor's office so that they can help you with an insulin plan or direct you to the emergency room.
+IF YOU CAN'T GET THROUGH TO YOUR DOCTOR WITHIN 30 MINUTES, GO TO THE CLOSEST EMERGENCY ROOM.